What is a smart meter?

 What happens during installation?

-We’ll let you know when we start installing smart meters in your area, and someone from one of our meter installation partners will get in touch to book an appointment.
-We’ll let you know in advance who will contact you and you can opt-out of the process at any point.
+We’ll let you know when we start installing smart meters in your area, and someone from SMS, our meter installation partner, will get in touch to book an appointment.
+We’ll let you know in advance that they will contact you and you can opt-out of the process at any point.

-We ask for someone over 18 to be present for the installation of your new meter, which should take 60-90 minutes.
+We ask for someone over 18 to be present for the installation of your new meter, which should take 60-90 minutes to complete.

 The work requires an interruption to your gas and electricity supply, so we recommend turning off your appliances before the visit (and remembering to switch them back on afterwards).